Could eugenics work?

 Secondly the quality to be changed must be heritable, although it need not be entirely heritable.
 Heritability is quantifiable and equals the proportion of variance of a trait in a population that is due to heredity.
 For instance height is about 80% heritable.
 If you have a group all of whom have the genetics equal in effect on height their actual heights will vary by about 20% as much as the general population.
 The more heritable a trait is the more eugenics can be used to alter it.
 If a trait is only say, 20% heritable you will only be able to change 20% of the variation in the trait at best.
 Not that heritability talks about the variation in the trait not the trait itself.
 You can't increase height by 80% because heritability is 80%.
 You can change it by (at most) 80% of how much it varies.
 So if humans varied in height from 1m to 2.2 height varies by +/- 120 cm so at most you could change height by 96 cm.
 In practice that you couldn't change height that much for various reasons.

 Thirdly you must be able to measure that trait well enough to guide eugenic decisions.
 Height is fairly easy to quantify, but suppose you wanted to breed for "niceness".
 How would you quantify it well enough to make a reproductive decision?
-Perfect measurement is necessary, but the less accurate the measurement the harder it will be make changes.
+Perfect measurement is not necessary, but the less accurate the measurement the harder it will be make changes.
 I will define "proxy usefulness" (u) as the proportion of the variance in a trait that is indicated by the proxy.
 So instances with the same proxy rating the actual value of the trait will variance will by (1-u) * general trait variance.
 So for instance if you can measure height very accurately you might have a .99 proxy usefulness for height.
 That means that the variation in actual height from the height you record is .01 of the variation in height.

 A trait high in heritability and with a good proxy to measure it by can be increased over time by eugenic means.